ibm-cloud-docs/openshift/ts-cluster-cos-bucket.md

 {: screen}

-When you create a {{site.data.keyword.openshiftlong_notm}} version 4 cluster on VPC generation 2 compute infrastructure, a bucket is automatically created in a standard {{site.data.keyword.cos_full_notm}} instance that you select in your account.
+When you create a {{site.data.keyword.openshiftlong_notm}} cluster on VPC generation 2 compute infrastructure, a bucket is automatically created in a standard {{site.data.keyword.cos_full_notm}} instance that you select in your account.
 {: tsCauses}

 However, the bucket might not create for several reasons such as: